hvleifsson/hvleifsson.github.io/syst_eng.md

 <br>
 # System Engineering

+*Putting together a system as a solution to a problem and then design, communicate, implement, manage and finally integrate the system into an organization. *

 ---
-*Creating a solution to be manufactured for a problem and then communicate that solution understandably to all parties.
-See article <a href="https://hvleifsson.github.io/articles/design_eng_or_tech_plan">Design engineering or technical planning?</a>*

 ### Manufacturing Drawing